xrdocs/design/_blogs/peering-fabric-test.md

 source collector, which can take MDT data as an input and output it via a plugin architecture supporting scalable messages buses such as Kafka, or directly to a TSDB such as InfluxDB or Prometheus.
-The appendix contains information about MDT YANG paths relevant to the peering fabric and their applicability to PFS and PFL nodes.
+The appendix contains information about MDT YANG paths relevant to the Peering Fabric and their applicability to PFS and PFL nodes.

 ## BGP Monitoring Protocol